agrimgt/python-fieldclimate/README.rst

 Authentication
 ~~~~~~~~~~~~~~

-HMAC credentials can be provided in three ways:
+HMAC credentials can be provided in several ways:

 1. Via the init constructor: